-\xhdr{Primal regret minimizer.} In order to apply \Cref{alg:meta alg} and obtain the guarantees of \Cref{thm:main stoc} and \Cref{thm:main adv} we have to design a suitable primal regret minimizer satisfying \Cref{eq:interval regret}.
-Our primal regret minimizer is based on the EXP3-SIX algorithm by~\citet{neu2015explore} and it is described in \Cref{alg:primal regret minimizer}.
+\xhdr{Primal regret minimizer.} Our primal regret minimizer is based on the EXP3-SIX algorithm by~\citet{neu2015explore} and it is described in \Cref{alg:primal regret minimizer}.
 At each round $t$, the algorithm maintains a set of weights $\vw_t\in[0,1]^{n\times m}$.
 The probability of playing $x$ under valuation $v_t$ is proportional to the weight $w_{t,v_t,x}$.
 After drawing $x_t$, the algorithm observes $\lossp(x_t)$ and builds the estimated loss $\tilde\lossp$, where $\xi>0$ is the implicit exploration term.
 Then, the update of weights $\vw$ is inspired by the Fixed Share algorithm by \citet{herbster1998tracking}.
-We start by showing \Cref{eq:interval regret} holds in the single-valuation setting.
+We start by showing \cref{eq:interval regret} holds in the single-valuation setting.